rewathkafley/github-projectV2-migrator/README.md

-# Github Project Classic to Projects V2 Migrator
+# Github Projects V2 Migrator

-## Easily migrate your cards and issues from classic project to V2 project
+## Easily migrate your Project V2 cards and issues from one org to another

 ### Usage